OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 > ‘Curse Meroz,’ said the angel of the Lord.
 > ‘Curse its inhabitants bitterly,
-> because they did not come to the help of the Lord,
+> because they did not come to the aid of the Lord,
-> to the help of the Lord against the mighty.’
+> to the aid of the Lord against the mighty.’

 ---